aysedeniz09/aysedeniz09.github.io/CV.markdown

 ### Peer-Reviewed Journal Articles under Review

-Lokmanoglu, A., Winkler, C., El Damanhoury, K., Massignan, V., Villa Turek, E., & Chen, K. A. Economic Interdependence and Global Media Outreach: A Study of RT's Rhetoric of Economics on Facebook
+**Lokmanoglu, A.**, Winkler, C., El Damanhoury, K., Massignan, V., Villa Turek, E., & Chen, K. A. Economic Interdependence and Global Media Outreach: A Study of RT's Rhetoric of Economics on Facebook.

+Fitzgerald, J., **Lokmanoglu, A.**, Salles, D., & Santini, R. M. Heaven Holds a Place for Those who Pray: Instrumentalizing religion and disinformation the 2022 Brazilian and 2023 Turkish presidential campaigns.

 ### Book Manuscripts in Progress